nokia/danm/CONTRIBUTING.md

 Keep in mind that the project is:

- - written in Golang, so you will need a properly set-up Golang 1.9+  development environment
+ - written in Golang and using `go module` feature for dependency management, so you will need a properly set-up `Golang 1.12+`  development environment
- - managed by Glide, so you will need to install it on your machine (for the time being)
+ - build scripts depend on `docker`, to be able to run scripts locally you will have to install it on your machine

 Once you have the prerequisites, fork our project, code your changes, test your contribution, then start a normal GitHub review process.